 How Linkin Park’s Meteora Fought The Odds And Won

 No-one could’ve expected what Linkin Park did with their sophomore album, 2003’s Meteora.
-Everyone knew the band was popular – you couldn’t walk two feet at the turn of the millennium without hearing One Step Closer – but even the savviest critics and fans had any real idea what they were in for.
-Least of all those at Kerrang!
+Everyone knew the band were popular – you couldn’t walk two feet at the turn of the millennium without hearing One Step Closer – but not even the savviest critics and fans had any real idea what they were in for.
+Least of all those at Kerrang!.

 While the review certainly makes more than one K! staffer hiss between their teeth upon review today, maybe its negative bent is for the best in the long run.
 It shows just how quickly everyone in the nu-metal era was to lump Linkin Park in with every other gimmicky band sporting too many piercings and a DJ.
 And it stands as a solid display of just how damn good Meteora had to be in order to make the world at large acknowledge its makers as something more than wannabe rock stars.

 Today, we can look to the scoreboard: Meteora has sold 27 million copies worldwide – take a moment to softly mouth that to yourself in awe – and has been certified seven times platinum.
 It has a GRAMMY nomination under its belt for the track Session, and one of its singles, Numb, has over a billion views on YouTube.
 Jay-Z went on to remix several songs on the album for his Collision Course EP, cementing the band in the cultural mindset as one of rock’s most versatile and interesting acts.
 It is the most successful album of Billboard’s Alternative Songs chart.

 More than anything, Meteora proved that Linkin Park was anything but a one-trick pony.
 It looked beyond the ceiling ninjas and hairstyle roulette of the One Step Closer video and showed the world a hard-working rock band who was ready to put in the effort it took to conquer the world.